• Name: Tanya Miura, Ph.D.

-Minimum Classes: Cell and molecular biology.
-Any labs requiring sterile technique
+Minimum Classes: Cell and molecular biology or microbiology.
+Any labs requiring sterile technique.

 Contact Us